Drežnica, Croatia

 Drežnica is a village in Croatia near the town of Ogulin.

 During the SFR Yugoslavia era, it was known as Partizanska Drežnica due to the village having a Yugoslav Partisan base during the Second World War.

 Climate

-Beween 1994 and 2013, the highest temperature recorded at the local weather station was 34.5 C, on 13 August 2003.
+Between 1994 and 2013, the highest temperature recorded at the local weather station was 34.5 C, on 13 August 2003.
 The coldest temperature was -27.0 C, on 31 January 2003.

 History

 Serbs migrated to Drežnica in the 17th century.
 In 1827, there was a parish at the Gomirje Monastery, served by Fr.
 Simeon Radulović.
 In 1842, an Orthodox church called the Church of the Nativity of the Theotokos was built.
 During World War II, it was burned, but it has since been restored.
 Mijat Stojanović wrote that the landscape in Drežnica is "very rocky, but there is beautiful forest and fertile land."

 WWII

 1941

 In May 1941, the Ustaša government began targeting known and suspected JRZ members with arrests.
 The prominent JRZ members in Drežnica at the time were Milan Tatalović, Filip Tatalović Dušan Maravić, Đuro Tomić and Branko Lončar.

 In late June or early July 1941, the priest in Drežnica was arrested.
 In early July, he had not yet been sent away.
 As of a 15 July document, all he had been sent to a concentration camp.

 In July, the Ustaše ordered a number of villagers from Drežnica and its surroundings to appear in court in Ogulin to pay a fine for illegal logging, threatening them with a sentenced of 14 days of forced logging but only 1 day if they work hard.
 Some of the more naïve villagers appeared in Ogulin, where they were liquidated.

 A 2 July was issued order for all Velike župe, including that of Modruš (with seat in Ogulin), to make room for 2500 Slovenes each, who were to occupy the homes of 2500 Serbs, to be deported to the GMS, prioritising businessmen and merchants.
 Drežnica was to accommodate 500 Slovenes.
 As of mid-July, there were not enough empty Serb homes to accommodate the exchange.

 In the context of deportations of families to the GMS through Sisak concentration camp during the planned Slovene-Serb ethnic exchange, the Ustaše tried to carry out a deportation on 2 August, but found no one except for a 12 year old boy, Predrag Tomić, who was playing with 7 others on the street.
 As the Ustaše approached, he was the only one who did not flee, but they killed him.